Job offer: $130,000 to look after lighthouse

 East Brother Light Station dates back to 1874, it was established to help sailors navigate the misty waters surrounding San Francisco.

-Automated in the 1960s, the lighthouse is still operating -- it's owned by the US Coast Guard and maintained by non-profit group East Brother Lighthouse Inc. It's been a West Coast bed and breakfast staple since 1979.
+Automated in the 1960s, the lighthouse is still operating -- it's owned by the US Coast Guard and maintained by nonprofit group East Brother Lighthouse Inc. It's been a West Coast bed and breakfast staple since 1979.

 "I've been working on it for nearly 40 years and initially it was abandoned and we rehabilitated it and then we looked for some way to produce an ongoing revenue to maintain it," local mayor of Richmond, California, Tom Butt tells CNN Travel.

-Butt's also the head of the non-profit that runs the lighthouse.
+Butt's also the head of the nonprofit that runs the lighthouse.

 "It's in a unique location, it's in San Francisco Bay on an island and it's one of the few -- maybe the only -- bed and breakfast inns that operates in a lighthouse on an island," he adds.

-Note: Editor's note: An earlier version of this story incorrectly stated that the lighthouse has a view of the Golden Gate Bridge.